kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Offline.md

 {% endplantuml %}

-As mentioned above, the `entryConfig` object must include the `localContentId` that was used during registraion of the same asset.
+As mentioned above, the `entryConfig` object must include the `localContentId` that was used during the registration of the same asset.

 ## Download Location Guidelines
 Application developers are free to choose download locations, as allowed by the platform; however, Kaltura recommends the following locations:

 ### Android
 Store downloaded files in a directory returned by `context.getExternalFilesDir(Environment.DIRECTORY_DOWNLOADS)` (or a subdirectory of it).
 This directory is owned by the application, is deleted on uninstall, and typically resides on a relatively large partition.
 In addition, starting with `KITKAT`, this directory does not require read/write permissions to the shared storage (`WRITE_EXTERNAL_STORAGE`).

 ### iOS
 Per Apple's current recommendation, downloaded video files should be stored in a subdirectory of the application's *Documents* directory – `[NSSearchPathForDirectoriesInDomains(NSDocumentDirectory, NSUserDomainMask, YES) firstObject]`:

-> Put user data in Documents/.
+> Place user data in Documents/.
 User data generally includes any files you might want to expose to the user—anything you might want the user to create, import, delete or edit.
 For a drawing app, user data includes any graphic files the user might create.
 For a text editor, it includes the text files. **Video and audio apps may even include files that the user has downloaded to watch or listen to later**.

 The selected subdirectory **must** be excluded from backup.

-For more information, see Apple's guide: {% extlink File System Programming Guide > File System Basics > Where You Should Put Your App’s Files https://developer.apple.com/library/ios/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html#//apple_ref/doc/uid/TP40010672-CH2-SW28 %}.
+For more information, see the Apple guide: {% extlink File System Programming Guide > File System Basics > Where You Should Put Your App’s Files https://developer.apple.com/library/ios/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html#//apple_ref/doc/uid/TP40010672-CH2-SW28 %}.